containers/buildah/docs/buildah-push.md

 Don't compress copies of filesystem layers which will be pushed.

+**--encryption-key** *key*

+A reference prefixed with the encryption protocol to use.
+The supported protocols are JWE, PGP and PKCS7.
+For instance, jwe:/path/to/key.pem or pgp:admin@example.com or pkcs7:/path/to/x509-file.
+This feature is still *experimental*.

 **--format, -f**

 Manifest Type (oci, v2s1, or v2s2) to use when saving image to directory using the 'dir:' transport (default is manifest type of source)